varnish/varnish-wiki/source/start/your_varnish_goals.rst

 with it normally just as explained under HTTP_Vary.

-Compressing Contents if backends Don't ......................................
+Compressing Contents if backend's Don't ......................................

 If the backend is not compressing contents, you can tell Varnish to compress the